UHF Antenna Gain Explained: 3dB vs 6dB vs 9dB (Australia)

 Final Recommendation

-There is no single “best” UHF antenna gain for every Australian driver.
+There is no single “best” gain — only the best UHF antenna gain for 4WD Australia based on terrain.

 • 3dB = off-road, hills, bush tracks